raj23manj/react-basics/README.md

     * Use redux if data is used across components
     * Using Local and UI data

+  * Reducers needs to run Synchronously

+  * To execute async code we have to do it with actionCreators, and use redux-thunk it will not only return the action but dispatch it also, coz the dsipatch part is the one which runs asynchronously
+    * thunk handles the async part, we use it as a utility to run async code and pass synchronous action creators to it to change the state

 # Authentication SPA
   * https://medium.com/@jcbaey/authentication-in-spa-reactjs-and-vuejs-the-right-way-e4a9ac5cd9a3